clemabed/Labour-Economics--Gender-Gap-Cope-Zimmerman-law-and-women-managers/README.md

 Due to statistical confidentiality, we cannot provide the database used for the analysis.
 However, we do provide the construction and analysis codes used for this study.
 The files are ordered: to build the database you just have to run them in order.

 This project thus includes several files:
-- Code database creation : includes the codes that we used to construct our clean dataset.
+- Code database creation : includes the codes that we used to construct our clean dataset (files BDD04 to BDD15).
-- Code regression : includes the codes that we used for our regressions.
+- Code regression : includes the codes that we used for our regressions (files 00 to 06).